BlocklancerOrg/ethReum/README.md

-'ethr' - An Ethereum Package for R
+'ethReum' - An Ethereum Package for R
 ================

 -   [Description](#description)